Glutathion & Biotransformation

 You can see that these enzymes are a really important part of the process of glutathione's super hero abilities.
 We need enough glutathione and we also need glutathione peroxidase and glutathione reductase for this system to work effectively and for us to stay healthy.
 Without this recycling process going smoothly we are in deep doo doo.

 De Novo synthesis of Glutathione:

 New GSH can be made from scratch.
 This is called de novo synthesis.
-To make glutathione we need L-glutamine, L-cysteine, and glycine.
+To make glutathione we need the amino acids L-glutamine, L-cysteine, and glycine.
 L-glutatmate and L-cysteine are added together with the help of the rate limiting enzyme Glutamate-cysteine ligase (AKA γ-glutamylcysteine synthetase or glutamylcysteine ligase) and is dependant on ATP.
 You get L-γ-Glutamyl-L cysteine.
 This is the rate limiting step of making glutathione and the rate limiting amino acid is cysteine.
-Next, glycine is added to the the newly created L-γ-Glutamyl-L-cysteine with the enzymatic help of glutathione synthase and powered by ATP.
+Next, glycine is added to the the newly created L-γ-Glutamyl-L-cysteine with the enzymatic help of glutathione synthetase and powered by ATP.
 This produces reduced glutathione (GSH).